-As the primary building blocks of the muscle tissue, amino acids are absolutely essential to muscle maintenance and muscle growth.
+As the primary building blocks of muscle tissue, amino acids are absolutely essential to muscle maintenance and muscle growth.
 Plus, some studies have found that supplementing with essential amino acids can help prevent muscle loss, which is a common side effect that occurs with both aging and weight loss.

-For instance, a 2010 study published in the journal Clinical Nutrition showed that supplementation with essential amino acids helped improve muscle function for older adults on bed rest.
+For instance, a 2010 study published in the journal Clinical Nutrition found that supplementation with essential amino acids helped improve muscle function for older adults on bed rest.
 Similarly, a study out of South Carolina found that supplementing with essential amino acids was effective at preserving lean body mass while promoting fat loss in athletes.

 3. Improve Exercise Performance